 Fresh berries or juice are safe to consume in normal amounts.

 Women who are pregnant or breastfeeding should talk with their healthcare providers

 before taking any herbal medicines.

-There are no significant food or drug interactions with bilberry.
+There are no major food or medicine interactions with bilberry.